 Similarly, during Christmas, people tend to decorate their respective hopes with a Christmas tree.
 Various decorative items are found in marts and malls marking the start of the beautiful festival.
 Likewise, people tend to exchange gifts on the day of Christmas also grabbing a feast with family and friends on the day to mark the festival.
 Children receive a lot of presents from their parents and other families as well as from the mythical figure, Santa Claus.
 These days Christmas is becoming an overwhelmingly commercialized holiday, with many households investing a large portion of their income on presents and foods.
 People even organize charitable work in the month of Christmas.
 Christmas Day is now a combination of holiday celebrations with lots of fun for all the religious types in Nepal.

 If you are not a party animal, you can easily escape to the exotic naturally beautiful places such as Manang, mustang, and so on during the festive season.
 They are the place which is less crowded and can easily get a lifetime experience with nature.
 Even if you do not celebrate your Christmas in your home country, we assure you that you will not regret visiting Nepal.

-The Christmas is particularly noticed in the places like Durbar Marg, Thamel, Basantapur, Boudhanath and Jawalakhel of Kathmandu valley.
-In the same way, other than Kathmandu valley major tourist destination such as Biratnagar, Kaski, Chitwan, Dharan, Pokhara, and Nepalgunj are popular for Christmas festivities.
+Christmas is particularly noticed in places like Durbar Marg, Thamel, Basantapur, Boudhanath and Jawalakhel of Kathmandu Valley.
+In the same way, other than Kathmandu Valley major tourist destinations such as Biratnagar, Kaski, Chitwan, Dharan, Pokhara, and Nepalgunj are popular for Christmas festivities.

 The Best Place for Christmas Celebration in Nepal